Dangles91/Godot.Community.ControlBinding/README.md

 ### Automatic rebinding
 If any objects along the path are updated, the binding will be refreshed.
 Objects along the path must inherit from `ObservableObject` and implement `PropertyChanged`.

+### Scene list binding
+Bindg a list to a control and provide a scene to instiate as a child of the target control.
+Modification (add/remove) are reflected in the contorls child list.

 ## Usage
-The main components of control binding are the `ObservableObject` class and `OnPropertyChanged` method.
+The main components of control binding are the `ObservableObject` and `ObservableNode` classes which implement a `PropertyChanged` event and `OnPropertyChanged` method.

-The script which backs your scene must inherit from `ObservableObejct`
+The script which backs your scene must inherit from `ObservableNode`.
+Other observable objects that are not added to the scene tree should inherit from `ObservableObject`.
+This prevents orphaned nodes.

 See the example project for some bindings in action!
 ![image](https://github.com/Dangles91/Godot.Community.ControlBinding/assets/9249458/e0071bff-133a-4b49-be7d-7dfefd84616e)